Sylvexia/dl_cnn_hw1/report.md

 - loss.png: loss per epoch during training
 - accuracy.png: train/validation accuracy during training
 - confusion_matrix.png: as the name shows.
 - best.pth: the best model best validation accuracy during training.
+That model would be fed to test the final metrics!
 - epoch-```num```: model file for checkpoint.

 The log contains training/testing complete time, accuracy/loss per epoch during training, test metrics (accuracy, ioc score, precision, F1_score, and etc.) I would do a comparison at comparision, if you want to see more fine-grained version, you can check that out!